Are you interested in becoming an expert in precision medicine?

 On average, students complete the program in 1 year, however students have the flexibility to take courses at their own pace.
 Students are required to take 9 credit hours: 4 credits in Foundations in Precision Medicine and 5 credits in Clinical Applications.

-Students will earn a graduate certificate from the University of Florida’s College of Pharmacy with successful completion in one of two specialized tracks: Genomics or Clinical Pharmacogenomics.
+Students will earn a graduate certificate from the University of Florida’s College of Pharmacy in Precision Medicine with successful completion in one of two specialized tracks: Genomics or Clinical Pharmacogenomics.

 The program is offered entirely online to not disrupt students professional lives and other current commitments.